tue-alga/cartocrow/src/README.md

 # GeoViz README

-This library is a minimal (dummy) C++ library meant to demonstrate functionality that can be called from a website and return new content for that website.
+This repository gives a C++ library for geographical visualization algorithms.
 Note that this implementation depends on quick processing times.
 Heavier processing may take longer than the allowed response delay, in which case more complex processing control may be required.

 This library has been developed according to the following design principles to promote usability, sustainability, and platform independence: